jennschiffer/wpengine-deplizard/README.md

 vagrant
 * line 6 - host alias (needs to match host alias in /Vagrantfile)

 ### Updating the database

 WordPress saves permalinks in the database.
-If you update the files with your host alias and domains, you can `vagrant up` but will not be able to log in, since "bocoup-wpengine.loc" is set as the alias.
-You'll need to use ssh to go into mysql and manually drop and create a WordPress database.
+If you update the files with your host alias and domains, you can run `vagrant up` successfully but you will not be able to access the WordPress site or log in (since "http://deplizard.loc" is set as the URL).
+You'll need to use ssh to go into mysql and manually drop and create a database called `wordpress`.
 You can enter the following commands to do just that:

 1. `vagrant ssh`
 2. `mysql -u root -p`